mormond/ethereum-consortium-orchestration/README.md

 The txNodeDockerImage / minerNodeDockerImage / dashboardDockerImage location will be set via the ARM template params file (see below).

 ### 3/ Clone and customise the deployment script parameters
-1. Clone this repo to your local machine (https://github.com/mormond/ethereum-consortium-orchestration)
+1. Clone the following repo to your local machine: https://github.com/mormond/ethereum-consortium-orchestration
 2. There are two template params files.
 One is for a founder deployment (ie creating a new blockchain network), the other is to add a new particpant to an existing network.
 Pick whichever is the right one for the deployment type you intend to do.
    * .\\ethereum-consortium-params\\__template.consortium.params.json__ (for a new deployment)
    * .\\ethereum-consortium-params\\__template.consortium.params.participant1.json__ (to add a member to an existing deployment)